 You can get your license suspended for a longer period

-According to the website of this Westchester DWI attorney, the penalties of your DWI charge may depend on your previous record and the circumstances of your arrest.
+The penalties of your DWI charge may depend on your previous record and the circumstances of your arrest.
 For example, doing the offense for the first time may result into a 6-month license suspension, but doing it for the second time may elevate that suspension to at least 1 year.
 That is at least one full year where you will have a harder time going around the city and committing to your responsibilities.